New location for M.F.A. Dance European Study starting summer 2023

 The Hollins University innovative 60-credit M.F.A. program offers students an opportunity to immerse themselves for five weeks during the summer in the intimate learning atmosphere at Hollins University, followed by three weeks of international study and immersion in Plovdiv, Bulgaria (beginning summer 2023).
-This graduate program provides students with a wide range of experiences and opportunities.
-The degree program mentors students and exposes them to practitioners in the international dance field.
-M.F.A. students and faculty establish a unique community of committed artists/scholars.
-They range in age and experience and are working to sustain their careers and deepen their relationship to dance.
+This graduate program provides students with a wide range of experiences and opportunities, mentorships, and exposure to others in the international dance field.
+The M.F.A. students and faculty establish a unique community of committed artists/scholars who range in ages and experiences and are working to sustain their careers and deepen their relationship to dance.

-All M.F.A. students gather for a total of eight weeks during the summer months (June through August).
+All M.F.A. students gather for a total of eight weeks during the summer months of June and July.
 The degree requires a total of 60 credit hours.
-During these summer sessions, students spend five weeks at Hollins and travel to Frankfurt, Germany, for three weeks of summer study.
-The European Study is in collaboration with The Künstlerhaus Mousonturm, The Frankfurt University of Music and Performing Arts and The Dresden Frankfurt Dance Company.
-Christopher Roman curates and coordinates the European study experience.
+During these summer sessions, students spend five weeks at Hollins and travel to Plovdiv, Bulgaria, for three weeks of summer study.
+Beginning summer 2023, Boyan Manchev and Ani Vaseva will serve as co-coordinators of the European Study experience.

 Low & Year Residency

 Using the resources of many institutions, the dance program offers three tracks that provide both flexibility and rigor.